New Mexico Court Records

 How To Find A Federal Inmate In New Mexico?

-To find a federal inmate in New Mexico, use the inmate locator provided by the Federal Bureau of Prisons(BOP).
+To find a federal inmate in New Mexico, the general public may use the inmate locator provided by the Federal Bureau of Prisons(BOP).
 The portal provides access to information on offenders detained under the jurisdiction of the BOP facility from 1982 to date.
 However, the National Archives and Records Administration (NARA) provides access to information on federal inmate records on offenders incarcerated between 1870 and 1981.

 Interested persons may query the National Archives and Records Administration (NARA) for federal inmate records before 1982 by making the following information available: